-We work with people who are experiencing fuel poverty in a number of ways including:
+We work with people who are struggling to afford their energy bills by helping in a number of ways including:

 The Warm Home Discount is a credit payment of £140 that is given to eligible customers to make heating their home more affordable over winter.

 To be eligible, customers need to be in receipt of a means tested benefit such as Universal Credit.
 There must also be someone living in the home who is considered to be vulnerable, e.g. young children and anyone who suffers from a disability.

 If you are with an energy supplier who offers the Warm Home Discount, then BHESCo can help you apply.
 All you’ll need is your account number.